You are $75 away from free shipping

 Sorry, you must log in to save an item.

-We’re all about staying up-to-date on the latest beauty trends, and if you’re here, we bet you are, too.
-Chances are you’ve witnessed the rice water trend going viral on social media and are wondering what the deal is.
-You’ve likely heard rumors about the purported benefits of rice water for hair, especially natural hair, and want to know what the deal is—especially since people are saying rice water helps with hair growth.
-And after all, who doesn’t want to grow their hair faster for a luscious, healthy-looking head of long hair?
+We’re all about staying up-to-date on the latest beauty trends, and if you’re here, then you must be, too.
+A longtime trend that picked up some buzz in the past couple of years is rice water for hair growth.
+You’ve likely heard about the purported benefits of rice water for hair, especially natural Afro-textured hair, and want to know if rice water really helps with hair growth.
+After all, who doesn’t want to grow their hair faster for a luscious, healthy-looking head of long hair?
 If you’re curious about the talk surrounding rice water for hair growth, as well as other beauty benefits of rice water, we’ve gathered the facts.
 Is rice water worth adding to your hair care routine?
-Let’s find out.
+Read on to find out.

 Before we dive into if rice water really does work for hair growth, let’s have a little history lesson.
 According to a study from the International Journal of Cosmetic Science, the use of rice water for healthy, long hair dates back to the Heian Period in Japanese history, where court ladies were said to have combed their hair each day using Yu-Su-Ru (the water obtained from the rinsing of rice), resulting in beautiful, long hair that reached the floor.